actframework/act-doc/en/di.md

 ## Create module class

-Like your usual Guice application, you are free to create any number of Module class e.g.
+If you are using Guice implementation, like your usual Guice application, you can create any number of Module class e.g.

 ```java
 public class GreetingModule extends AbstractModule {